intel/linux-sgx/docs/design/sgx2.md

 components, which could be easily done by always “trimming” the TCS page first.

-When to destroy thread contexts is still an open.

 ## <span id="anchor-318"></span>Dynamic Page Permissions

 |![Dynamic Permissions](images/image43.svg)|